mitsuaki0321/fake-tools/scripts/faketools/docs/skinWeights_import_export_en.md

 ![image004](images/skinWeights_import_export/image004.png)

-Right-click on each button in `Quick Mode` or on the tree view in `Advanced Mode` to display the context menu.
+Right-click on each button in `Quick Mode` and on the tree view in `Advanced Mode` to display the context menu.

 - Select Influences
-  - Selects the influences contained in the target file.
+  - Select the influences contained in the target file.
 - Select Geometry
-  - Selects the geometry contained in the target file.
+  - Select the geometry contained in the target file.
 - Open Directory
-  - Opens the directory where the target file is saved.
+  - Open the directory where the data is saved in Explorer.

 #### File Format

 ![image002](images/skinWeights_import_export/image002.png) ![image003](images/skinWeights_import_export/image003.png)

 Select the file format for export in `Advanced Mode`.
-Click the button to toggle the format.
+Click the button to switch formats.
 Choose whether to save the file in binary format (`pickle`) (left) or text format (`json`) (right).